-What is a CPTO?
+What is a CPTO or CTPO?

 Chief Product & Technology Officer - Definition, Role & When It Makes Sense

 TL;DR: A CPTO (Chief Product & Technology Officer) combines the CTO and CPO roles into one executive position.
-It works best when you need tight product-tech alignment and want to reduce CEO management load—but requires experienced VPs underneath to succeed.
+It works best when you need tight product-tech alignment and want to reduce CEO management load - but requires experienced VPs underneath to succeed.

-What Does CPTO Stand For?
+What Does CPTO or CTPO Stand For?

 CPTO stands for Chief Product & Technology Officer (sometimes called Chief Product and Technology Officer or CTPO).
 It’s an executive role that combines the responsibilities of both the CTO (Chief Technology Officer) and CPO (Chief Product Officer) into a single position.
+The difference is, the CTPO is more focused on technology and the CPTO is more focused on product - though I hear CPTO more often.

-The CPTO owns the entire product development lifecycle—from product strategy and discovery through engineering, delivery, and operations.
+The CPTO owns the entire product development lifecycle - from product strategy and discovery through engineering, delivery, and operations.

 What Does a CPTO Do?